HeroesToolChest/HeroesDataParser/README.md

 Heroes Data Parser is a cross platform (Windows/MacOS/Linux) command line tool that extracts Heroes of the Storm game data into XML or JSON files.
 Extracts hero information along with all abilities, talents, and their respective portraits and icons.

+Visit the [wiki](https://github.com/koliva8245/HeroesDataParser/wiki) for some more information and examples.

 ## Installation
 ### Supported Operating Systems
 - Windows 7 SP1 (x86 and x64) and later